realdegrees/annotation-software/docs/plan.md

-> ❓ This document was acknowledged by and presented to the stakeholder on September 1, 2025
+> ❓ This document was acknowledged by and presented to the stakeholder on October 1, 2025

 # 🏛 1 Architecture